 Opposition: opposition must be filed within two months of the date of publication.

 Application kept secret: only as regards proprietorship and until acceptance.

 Urgent registration: applications are examined in order of filing.

 Correction of registration: on application to the Registrar; the Registrar may require that the corrected registration be re-advertised for opposition purposes (see “Opposition” above).

 Prior user rights: common law rights accrue by use of an unregistered mark and where such use pre-dates the date of filing (or pre-dates any user claimed by the applicant) in general, the earlier date of use will result in the strongest claim to the mark.
 There is, however, no official search to determine prior user rights and it is left to a user to voice objection during the two-month opposition term.
 Unfortunately, failure to enter timely opposition will not negate the right to apply for subsequent removal of a mark that has proceeded to registration.

-Delivery of document: in the absence of opposition, the certificate of registration is normally issued six-twelve months after publication.
+Delivery of document: in the absence of opposition, the certificate of registration is normally issued six-twelve months after publication in paper format.

 Beginning of protection: from the date of filing of the application or from the priority date if priority was claimed.

 Kind of property: mainly industrial property.